 Gallery spaces have sculptures displayed on large low level and high level plinths.
 Extra care should be taken when manoeuvring around these.

 Gallery 4 presents objects, photographs and tools from Hepworth’s studio in glass cabinets with drawers at 70cm high.
 Large print versions of the text panels are available.

 The lighting level throughout the building is bright with natural daylight in all spaces.
 The stairs to the first floor are clearly marked and are 165mm high and 280mm deep.
 There are 14 steps to mid landing and a further 13 to the first floor.
 There are handrails on both sides and a landing between flights.

 There are a number of portable stools available for use in the galleries, please ask a member of staff for assistance.
 There are fixed benches in the foyer and in some of our galleries.

 There are various exit routes out of the building for use in the event of an emergency.
 Exits are clearly marked with illuminated green ‘running man’ signs.
 Staff will assist in ensuring all visitors leave the building promptly and safely in the event of an emergency.
 Evacuation chairs are in place to aid disabled visitors and staff are trained in their operation.

-If you would like to visit the gallery and have access requirements, please contact the Welcome Desk on 01924 247360 or email firstname.lastname@example.org and we will be happy to help you.
+If you would like to visit the gallery and have access requirements, please contact us on 01924 247360 or email firstname.lastname@example.org and we will be happy to help you.

 We strive to continuously improve our provision and work with individuals and groups to make sure the gallery is available to all.
 If you have any suggestions or feedback, then please get in touch, it will be much appreciated.